Lateral geniculate nucleus: M, P, K cells

 The magnocellular, parvocellular, and koniocellular layers of the LGN correspond with the similarly named types of retinal ganglion cells.
 Retinal P ganglion cells send axons to a parvocellular layer, M ganglion cells send axons to a magnocellular layer, and K ganglion cells send axons to a koniocellular layer.

 Koniocellular cells are functionally and neurochemically distinct from M and P cells and provide a third channel to the visual cortex.
 They project their axons between the layers of the lateral geniculate nucleus where M and P cells project.
 Their role in visual perception is presently unclear; however, the koniocellular system has been linked with the integration of somatosensory system-proprioceptive information with visual perception, and it may also be involved in color perception.

 The parvo- and magnocellular fibers were previously thought to dominate the Ungerleider–Mishkin ventral stream and dorsal stream, respectively.
 However, new evidence has accumulated showing that the two streams appear to feed on a more even mixture of different types of nerve fibers.

 The other major retino–cortical visual pathway is the tectopulvinar pathway, routing primarily through the superior colliculus and thalamic pulvinar nucleus onto posterior parietal cortex and visual area MT.

+Non-primates

+Other mammals such as cats generally only have L and M cones, hence no red-green differentiation.
+They also have three cell types denoted as X (magno), Y (parvo), and W (konio).
+The W type is beyond most doubt homologous to the primate K type.
+There are some subtle differences between the M and X types as well as the Y and P types to make the correspondence unclear.
+There is additional evidence of a yellow-blue opponent process in the LGN of mice.